 Now, suppose we paid a return visit to Widget several months later, after they acquired a good suite of BCM tools and successfully transitioned to using them.
 What would we see then?
 A lot less electronic and paper clutter, for one thing.
 In its place would be a suite of applications, securely backed up and accessible anytime and from anywhere, which contained comprehensive, accurate, and up-to-date information about the program.
 Moreover, thanks to these tools, the data would be properly organized and analyzed, the BCM team would have an accurate overview of the state of their program, and the team would have been able to share this information with senior management and other stakeholders (perhaps obtaining funding for an important new initiative, as a result).
 Finally, thanks to the clarity and heightened organization provided by the tools, Widget’s BCM team would now be that much better prepared to respond in the event of a disruption.

-This leads us to the 4 ways using BCM software can change your life (and your program) for the better:
+4 ways using BCM software can change your life (and your program) for the better:

 - It helps you make sure your data is accurate, comprehensive, properly organized and analyzed, and up to date.